Cambodian Idol

 Cambodian Idol is a Cambodian reality singing competition program.
-It premiered on July 12, 2015 on Hang Meas HDTV and was hosted by Chea Vibol and Chan Keonimol.
+It premiered on July 12, 2015, on Hang Meas HDTV and was hosted by Chea Vibol and Chan Keonimol.
 The winner of the inaugural season was Ny Rathana.
 The second season concluded on Christmas Day 2016 and was won by Chhen Manich.
-In early 2018, Kry Thaipov won the final season of Cambodian Idol.In fourth season won by lim tichmeng in 2022.
+In early 2018, Kry Thaipov won the final season of Cambodian Idol.
+The fourth season won by Lim Tichmeng in 2022.

 Format

 The series consists of three phases: